terrill/GitHub-Test-Repo/README.md

-This simple test displays a Hello World message.
+This somewhat simple test displays a Hello World message.

 And here is some code: